 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

-- Combine confectioners' sugar and remaining milk; drizzle over rolls.
-Yield: 4 rolls (15 slices each).
+- Combine confectioners' sugar and enough remaining milk to achieve desired consistency; drizzle over warm rolls.

 Nutrition Facts1 slice: 162 calories, 10g fat (2g saturated fat), 16mg cholesterol, 60mg sodium, 17g carbohydrate (9g sugars, 1g fiber), 3g protein.

 Aug 7, 2010

 Amazing bread.
 Just like what I use to have every year for Christmas.
 It wasn't hard to make - though it does take awhile - and the product was AMAZING!!!